VishweshS/Tufts-Dining-Database/README.md

 Abstract of the project:
 <br>
 I designed a database system to manage the payroll process of the employees employed at Tufts Dining.
 The project included the creation of the database and also the development of a user guide to manage the database.
-The user guide contains queries to add data and scenarios for updating, deletion, and viewing the data in different forms.
+The user guide contains queries to add data and the most frequent scenarios for updating, deleting, and viewing the data in different forms.

 Guide to navigating the files: